GStreamer/gstreamer/markdown/design/framestep.md

 - Ability to play a certain amount of data at an arbitrary speed.

-We want a system where we can step frames in PAUSED as well as play short segments of data in PLAYING.
+We want a system where we can step frames in `PAUSED` as well as play short segments of data in `PLAYING`.

 ## Use Cases